cmrosenberg/deploy-ladder/README.md

 will be the administrator user when you restart programming ladder.
 To restart programming ladder, type `service ladder restart`.

+### Disable problem solving

+At the time of writing, you have to disable problem solving in the admin panel to prevent people to solve problems.
+Click on the system icon on the bottom right corner, and toggle the lock icon so it has a red background.

 ## Monitor the process

 SSH into the server, and then Run